sanketghosh/Tesla-App-UI-Clone/README.md

-# TESLA UI CLONE 🚀
+# CHATWARTZ

-An UI clone of the Tesla App using React Native and Expo CLI
+A cross platform chat application using React Native, Expo CLI and Firebase